tombe17/startup/README.md

 - Frontend makes WebSocket connection - done!
 - Data sent over WebSocket connection - done!
 - WebSocket data displayed - When users get the word or start a new game it is broadcasted to other people.

+## React Deliverable
+For this deliverable I converted my existing application into a functional react application.

+- Bundled and transpiled - done!
+- Components - Login, the game, scores, and about are all components.
+- Router - Routing between login, game, and other components.
+- Hooks - made use of UseState to track changes in authentication as well as game states.
+I also used useEffect to add listeners, and useRef to track where I was in the game grid.